Jets at Packers (video)

 The Jets scored an apparent game-tying touchdown, but the play was dead because the Jets bench called timeout prior to the snap.

 Television replays (with the sideline partially out of frame) show assistant coach Mike Mornhinweg giving a timeout signal, and head coach Rex Ryan is apparently not making a signal.
 Veteran line judge Byron Boston granted the timeout, however there is no penalty if one is erroneously granted.
+(Update: Defensive end Sheldon Richardson, pictured above behind Ryan, admitted to yelling “timeout” as reported by Darryl Slater of the Newark Star-Ledger.)

 Rule 4-5-1 indicates only a head coach or any player on the field (non-substitute) may call a timeout, but in this situation, the officials do not have to acknowledge who made the call.
 The league says the crew will not be downgraded.
 (And, thus, the asterisk in the headline.)